Teacher-Guided Causal Interventions for Image Denoising: Orthogonal Content-Noise Disentanglement in Vision Transformers: Experiments

-\paragraph{Tasks and benchmarks.} We evaluate \textbf{TCD-Net} on (i) \emph{synthetic} color Gaussian denoising and (ii) \emph{real-world} denoising.
-For synthetic denoising, we follow the standard blind AWGN protocol \cite{zhang2017dncnn,zhang2018ffdnet}: during training, $\sigma$ is uniformly sampled from $[0,50]$ and added to clean RGB patches; during testing, we report PSNR (dB) at $\sigma\in\{15,25,50\}$ on CBSD68 \cite{arbelaez2011contour,zhang2017dncnn}, Kodak24 \cite{franzen1999kodak}, McMaster \cite{zhang2011cdm}, and Urban100 \cite{Huang_2015_CVPR}.
-For real-world denoising, we report PSNR/SSIM \cite{wang2004ssim} on SIDD \cite{abdelhamed2018sidd} and DND \cite{plotz2017dnd}, and additionally report LPIPS \cite{zhang2018lpips} (lower is better) on SIDD and on Urban100 at $\sigma{=}50$.
-All real-noise results are obtained by \emph{fine-tuning} a synthetic-pretrained model: we start from a DF2K-trained Gaussian denoiser (DIV2K+Flickr2K) \cite{agustsson2017ntire,Lim_2017_CVPR_Workshops} and fine-tune on SIDD and DND following their training protocols. \paragraph{Implementation and training.} Unless specified otherwise, we use a ViT-L/16 backbone \cite{dosovitskiy2021vit} (dim $1024$, depth $24$, $16$ heads) with the causal interventions in Section~\ref{sec:method}.
-We train on DF2K \cite{agustsson2017ntire,Lim_2017_CVPR_Workshops} using random $256\times256$ crops and synchronized augmentations (crop/flip/rotation) for $(Y,X)$ and teacher images, and optimize with AdamW \cite{loshchilov2019adamw} using cosine learning-rate decay \cite{loshchilov2017sgdr} and weight decay $1\mathrm{e}{-4}$.
-We adopt a two-stage schedule: \emph{Stage~1} trains for 100 epochs (lr $2\mathrm{e}{-4}$, batch 32, repetition 20) with reconstruction, noise supervision, and orthogonality ($\lambda_{\text{noise}}{=}0.5$, $\lambda_{\text{ortho}}{=}0.1$); \emph{Stage~2} fine-tunes for 50 epochs (lr $5\mathrm{e}{-5}$) enabling teacher guidance (weight $0.1$) and slightly reducing regularization ($\lambda_{\text{noise}}{=}0.25$, $\lambda_{\text{ortho}}{=}0.05$).
-For \textbf{real-world} denoising, we initialize from the DF2K-trained model and \textbf{fine-tune on SIDD/DND} with the same objectives (Eq.~\eqref{eq:loss_total}), disabling synthetic noise injection and using dataset-provided noisy/clean pairs for supervision \cite{abdelhamed2018sidd,plotz2017dnd}. \paragraph{Hardware and software.} All experiments are implemented in PyTorch~2.8.0 with Python~3.12 on Ubuntu~22.04, using CUDA~12.8.
-For runtime measurements (FPS/latency), we use a single RTX~5090 (32GB), 25 vCPU Intel(R) Xeon(R) Platinum 8470Q, and 90GB RAM.
-Latency is measured with batch size 1 at resolution $256\times256$ after warm-up, and FPS is computed as the reciprocal of mean latency. \paragraph{Baselines.} We compare with a classical prior (BM3D~\cite{dabov2007bm3d}), representative CNN denoisers (DnCNN~\cite{zhang2017dncnn}, CBDNet~\cite{guo2019cbdnet}, RIDNet~\cite{anwar2019ridnet}, DRUNet~\cite{zhang2021drunet}), and modern Transformer/state-space restorers (SwinIR~\cite{liang2021swinir}, DAGL~\cite{mou2021dagl}, MPRNet~\cite{zamir2021mprnet}, SCUNet~\cite{zhang2023scunet}, Uformer~\cite{wang2022uformer}, Restormer~\cite{zamir2022restormer}, NAFNet~\cite{chen2022nafnet}, HAT~\cite{chen2023hat}, MambaIR~\cite{guo2024mambair}, MambaIRv2~\cite{guo2025mambairv2}).
-We follow standard benchmark protocols and report results from official implementations or widely adopted reported numbers.
+We evaluate \textbf{TCD-Net} on (i) \emph{synthetic} color Gaussian denoising and (ii) \emph{real-world} denoising.
+For synthetic denoising, we follow the standard blind AWGN protocol \cite{zhang2017dncnn,zhang2018ffdnet}: during training, $\sigma$ is uniformly sampled from $[0,50]$ and added to clean RGB patches; during testing, we report PSNR (dB) at $\sigma\in\{15,25,50\}$ on CBSD68 \cite{zhang2017dncnn}, Kodak24, McMaster, and Urban100 \cite{Huang_2015_CVPR}.
+For real-world denoising, we report PSNR/SSIM on SIDD \cite{abdelhamed2018sidd} and DND \cite{plotz2017dnd}, and additionally report LPIPS \cite{zhang2018lpips} (lower is better) on SIDD and on Urban100 at $\sigma{=}50$.
+All real-noise results are obtained by \emph{fine-tuning} a synthetic-pretrained model: we start from a DF2K-trained Gaussian denoiser (DIV2K+Flickr2K) \cite{agustsson2017ntire,Lim_2017_CVPR_Workshops} and fine-tune on SIDD and DND following their training protocols.